 When you consider Hotspot Shield vs CyberGhost as possible tools to protect yourself online, apples with apples is exactly what you get.
 Both services are fast and dependable.
 Both are simple to use and come with user-friendly apps to control your connection, and both come in at very similar price points.

 Hotspot Shield and CyberGhost also come just about even in terms of customer satisfaction and overall reputation as being good bargains for what they provide.
-Having said that, there are some important differences that set them apart, such as the fact that only Cyberghost (sort of) works in China and it also provides access to popular streaming sites like Netflix, whereas Hotspot Shield is known for having more trouble in that area.
+Having said that, some important differences set them apart, such as the fact that only CyberGhost (sort of) works in China, and it also provides access to popular streaming sites like Netflix.
+In contrast, Hotspot Shield is known for having more trouble in that area.

-CyberGhost is not the best VPN service out there, but if you are looking for the specific tools that the service specializes in, you may be pleasantly surprised with what the company has to offer.
+As we concluded in our CyberGhost review, it is not the best VPN service out there, but if you are looking for the specific tools that the service specializes in, you may be pleasantly surprised with what the company has to offer.

-However, Hotspot Shield is no slouch, either.
-The service has servers around the globe and they are all very fast.
-Provided that you are not looking for access to the American Netflix library from outside the U.S. or trying to bypass The Great Firewall of China, Hotspot Shield provides a service that is extremely simple to use and is very stable.
+However, our Hotspot Shield review has found this VPN to be no slouch, either.
+The service has servers around the globe, and they are all speedy.
+Provided that you are not looking for access to the American Netflix library from outside the U.S. or trying to bypass the Great Firewall of China, Hotspot Shield offers a service that is extremely simple to use and is very stable.

 Like Apple products, Hotspot Shield is known for its ability to deliver a stable and dependable service that users can count on.
-So, do you like your apples to be on the sweeter side or do you like them tart?
-When you figure out why and how you will be using your new VPN connection, you’ll be able to make a decision as to which of these products is best for you.
+So, do you like your apples to be on the sweeter side, or do you like them tart?
+When you figure out why and how you will be using your new VPN connection, you’ll be able to decide as to which of these products is best for you.

 Are Hotspot Shield and CyberGhost safe to use?